sumairaramzan244/CodeAlpha_Fitness_Tracker_App/README.md

 - **JavaScript (ES6+)**

-👩‍💻 Author
+## 👩‍💻Author

-Developed by Sumaira Ramzan ✨ As a part of internship in CodeAlpha
+Developed by Sumaira Ramzan  As a part of internship in CodeAlpha

 GitHub: @sumairaramzan244